May31

 So imagine my surprise when I found he has only today put up a series of photos virtually identical to mine.
 Ah well… Great minds and all that.
 I trust he won’t be offended if I put mine up also.

-The folklorist, antiquarian and scholar Reverend Sabine Baring-Gould lived in Mersea in Essex.
-Hervey Benham quotes Baring-Gould describing the business of gunning like this:
+The folklorist, antiquarian and scholar Reverend Sabine Baring-Gould lived at Mersea in Essex for ten years, and Hervey Benham quotes Baring-Gould describing the business of gunning like this:

 ‘At a former period wild-fowl shooting was largely practised by the [Mersea] islanders, who had their punts painted grey… In these shallow boats they lay for many hours at night and contracted both ague and rheumatism.
 My impression was that generations afflicted with these complaints acquired in the marshes had lowered the physique and mental development of the islanders.
 When the east wind blew the wild ducks and geese came in flocks near the coast where they were surrounded and shot.’